 This race offers the only chance athletes have to swim in the calm, protected Oceanside Harbor, where water temperatures in early spring are usually in the low to mid 60's.

-The bike course takes cyclists along the California coastline to San Clemente, before dipping into the Marine Corps Base at Camp Pendleton.
-Here, challenging hills aThe route takes the cyclists down to view the Oceanside Pier which is one of the longest fishing piers in California.
+The bike course takes cyclists along the California coastline to San Clemente, before dropping down into the Marine Corps Base Camp Pendleton.
+Here, challenging hills confront athletes before they swing back to the Oceanside Pier - one of the longest fishing piers in California.